bioboot/bimm143_W19/class-material/lecture18_part2_BIMM143_W18.md

 > **Q1**: **Identify sequence regions that contain all 9-mer peptides that are only found in the tumor**.
 Hint: You will need to first identify the sites of mutation in the above sequences and then extract the surrounding subsequence region.
 This subsequence should encompass all possible 9-mers in the tumor derived sequence.
 In other words extract the subsequence from 8 residues before and 8 residues after all point mutations in the tumor sequence.

 You could simply align the above sequences using your favorite alignment method and then visually identify differences and extract the required subsequences.
-However, this apprach is error-prone and obviously will not scale to further examples (i.e. many additional proteins and 100s of mutations).
+However, this approach is error-prone and obviously will not scale to further examples (i.e. many additional proteins and 100s of mutations).

 If you are motivated to use your new R coding skills to address this question (and you should be!) then you may be interested in the following [example analysis]({{ site.baseurl }}//class-material/lecture18_part2_example/){:.no-push-state}.
 However, we encourage you to **try on your own first** before consulting this worked example.